Athena-Corporation/lamcaml/tasks.md

-Tasks for meeting on 11/10
+Tasks for meeting on 12/1

-- Fix the renaming function,the errors are ont eh comments
+- Readt Beta Reduction
-- Add clean comments to all the code
+- Analyze Subst functions to see how it works